Investigating how the gut environment affects bowel cancer in younger people

 What difference will this project make?

-In the longer term, the data generated in this project could be used to develop new and more effective, treatments for this group of patients.
+In the longer term, the findings from this project could help to develop new and more effective treatments for this group of patients.

 - Find out more about our current research projects